-My research focus lies in the areas of speech production and perception, second language (L2) oral assessment and automated scoring, L2 pronunciation and intelligibility, language attitudes, World Englishes, and L2 phonology in second language acquisition.
-My overall research goal is to investigate the nature of accented speech of non-native speakers (NNSs) of English, which includes several sub-areas of research: (a) how accent is perceived by listeners, (b) how accented speech is characterized linguistically, (c) how the assessment of accented speech is validated through automatic systems, and (d) how speakers with accents can better communicate with others.
+My research focus lies in the areas of L2 speech and intelligibility, speech perception and production, speech technology and automated speech recognition (ASR), oral assessment and testing, language attitudes, World Englishes, and L2 phonology in second language acquisition.
+My overall research goal is to investigate the nature of accented speech of non-native speakers (NNSs) of English, which includes several sub-areas of research: (a) how speech technology can enhance L2 speech research, (b) how accent is perceived by listeners, (c) how accented speech is characterized linguistically, (d) how accented speech is assessed through automatic systems, (e) how speakers with accents can better communicate with others, and (f) what constitutes intelligible speech and how we can promote intelligible speech in the global contexts.

 Professor, Applied Linguistics/TESL, Northern Arizona University (NAU) Director of the Applied Linguistics Speech Lab, NAU (https://sites.google.com/nau.edu/applied-ling-speech-lab-nau/home)